rfehr-creator/rfehr-creator.github.io/README.md

     4. Click ```Commit changes```

 ### Static Site Generator
 Now that we have a markdown file, let's apply some style to it with Jekyll.
-It is a free and popular static site generator with many prebuilt themes available, and few are supported by default on github pages.
-Switching themes is as easy as changing one line of code and more importantly it is independent of the content.
+This is also recommended by Etter because we can now use any simple theme we desire without changing a single line of our resume.
+Plus, Jekyll is a free and popular static site generator with many prebuilt themes available by default on github pages.
+Switching themes is as easy as changing one line of code in the config file.
 For my resume, I used the [Cayman](https://pages.github.com/themes/) theme, as can be seen by the following instructions.

 4. Create ```_config.yaml``` file
     1. Click ```Add file``` under the Code section